enoskyeza/practice/README.md

 18. DOM Manipulation:
     Create an HTML form with an input field and a submit button.
 Write JavaScript code to log the value entered in the input field to the console when the form is submitted.

+19. Error Handling:
+    Write a function called divideNumbers that takes two parameters and returns the result of dividing the first parameter by the second.
+Handle any potential division by zero errors.